-The TESTM, TESTW, SE, and SM terminals are used to set up various manufacturing test conditions.
-For normal operation, the TESTM and TESTW terminals must be connected to V{DD} through a 1-k Ω resistor.
+The TESTM, SE, and SM terminals are used to set up various manufacturing test conditions.
+For normal operation, the TESTM terminal must be connected to V{DD} through a 1-k Ω resistor.
 The SE and SM terminals must be tied to ground through a 1-k Ω resistor.

 Three package terminals are used as inputs to set the default value for three configuration status bits in the self-ID packet.
-They may be pulled high through a 1-k Ω resistor or hardwired low as a function of the equipment design.
-The PC0, PC1, and PC2 terminals indicate the default power class status for the node (the need for power from the cable or the ability to supply power to the cable).
+They can be pulled high through a 1-k Ω resistor or hardwired low as a function of the equipment design.
+In some speed/mode selections the S2_PC0, S1_PC1, and S0_PC2 terminals indicate the default power class status for the node (the need for power from the cable or the ability to supply power to the cable); see Table 1.
 The contender bit in the PHY register set indicates that the node is a contender either for the isochronous resource manager (IRM) or for the bus manager (BM).
-On the TSB81BA3, this bit may only be set by a write to the PHY register set.
-If a node desires to be a contender for IRM or BM, then the node software must set this bit in the PHY register set.
+On the TSB41BA3A-EP, this bit can only be set by a write to the PHY register set.
+If a node is a contender for IRM or BM, then the node software must set this bit in the PHY register set.